de4liu/bigdata/docs/trendsMarket.md

 Your **git repository** should include the following components:

 * **(required)** A **README.md** markdown file that serves as a project homepage and introduction/**executive summary**.
-It also provides links to more project-related materials, e.g. video, flier, links to dataset, links to relevant articles/resources.
+It also provides links to more project-related materials, e.g. flier, links to dataset, links to relevant articles/resources.
 The readme should mention that “*This project repository is created in partial fulfillment of the requirements for the Big Data Analytics course offered by the Master of Science in Business Analytics program at the Carlson School of Management, University of Minnesota*.”
 * **(required)** An **instruction**: provide instructions on how to use (reuse) this project’s codes (e.g. setup/installation, commands, steps, requirements etc).
 * **(required)** **Project scripts** (commands, python scripts, jupyter notebooks, SQL queries etc) that you use in the project with proper documentation/comments for ease of understanding. *Please note that the code should be free of password and credentials* (you should not commit such confidential information to the repository to begin with).
 * **(required)** The **flier** (pdf).
-* **(optional)** You may choose to provide a link to the project video in the README.md.
 * (optional) bibliography and credits: give credits to sources that you use (e.g.,  papers/articles, web pages, data source, git repository etc).
 This is part of the scholarly honesty requirements and allows the instructor to evaluate the amount/quality of work the team has done.
 * (optional) additional resources (e.g., pdf documents and/or links to external resources).
 * (optional) sample data (small data, but not the whole data because github is not meant for storing large quantities of data). ***Note**: big files should be submitted via Google drive*.